 A longer repayment period usually means lower monthly payments (although you'll pay more interest over the life of the loan).
 Similarly, a shorter repayment period may mean higher monthly payments—and you'll need to come up with the funds more quickly.

 6. Does The Lender Have Positive Reviews?

 There will always be those who are unhappy with a service or company—especially when they owe them money.
 However, if you read the same pros (good customer service) or cons (impossible to reach an actual person) again and again for a company, that should tell you something.

 The Consumer Financial Protection Bureau (CFPB) website offers useful information for private student loan borrowers, including an annual report detailing the frequency and nature of complaints filed against several private lenders.
-The 2013 report includes a breakdown of lenders who received more—and fewer—complaints relative to one another.
+This report includes a breakdown of lenders who received more—and fewer—complaints relative to one another.

 7. Do You Feel Comfortable Taking On The Loan?

 You can apply for a loan and choose not to accept it if the terms do not suit you or the cost is too high.
 However, once you (or your co-signer) sign the promissory note, you are both legally bound to repay this debt, including fees.

 In addition, unlike with federal student loans, you're unlikely to be able to consolidate private loans to gain or restore repayment options.
 You and/or your cosigner may still be expected to make payments, even in the events of serious economic hardship, permanent disability, or the untimely death of a borrower (unless otherwise agreed to by the lender).